-Prior to being a music venue, our entertainment centre has a colourful history as a TV & Film Studios boasting a prestigious credits list with national networks & beyond.
+Our entertainment centre has a colourful history as a TV & Film Studio boasting a prestigious credits list of national networks & beyond

-With nearly 60 years serving as a live studios and filming services organisation formerly home to the Anglia Television and ITV networks, our studios have produced some of the most popular programmes aired throughout the UK.
-From hosting game show ‘Sale of the Century’ and Roald Dahl’s ‘Tales of the Unexpected’ in the 70’s, to features such as children’s programme ‘Knightmare’ and crime drama ‘The Chief’ throughout the 80’s and 90’s, to more recently hosting popular chat shows such as ‘Trisha’ and ‘The Wright Stuff’.
+Before it became Epic, our studios served nearly 60 years as a live filming organisation formerly home to Anglia Television and ITV Anglia.
+The studios have produced some of the most popular shows aired on UK television.
+The studio has been used for programmes like game show ‘Sale of the Century’, Roald Dahl’s ‘Tales of the Unexpected’, children’s show ‘Knightmare’, crime drama ‘The Chief’ and more recently chat shows such as ‘Trisha’ and ‘The Wright Stuff’.

-In 2012 Epic Studios was acquired by Norwich-based production company Extreme Video, wholly-owned by current-serving CEO and local entrepreneur Jonathan Thursby.
-In a strive to sustain employment at the facility which was unmanageable under public-funding, the complex was completely repurposed into a brand-new music and sports arena for the region with subsequent investment in state-of-the-art sound and lighting equipment of over £500,000, securing Epic’s spot on the map as East Anglia’s definitive venue for live music.
-The Studios now play host to the most exciting local, national and global acts delighting Norwich audiences with the best sound quality in East Anglia and the most thrilling live acts around.
+In 2012 Epic Studios was acquired by Norwich-based production company Extreme Video, wholly owned by current-serving CEO and local entrepreneur Jonathan Thursby.
+In a strive to sustain employment at the facility which was unmanageable under public funding, the complex was completely repurposed into a brand-new music and sports arena for the region with subsequent investment in state-of-the-art sound and lighting equipment of over £500,000, securing Epic’s spot on the map as East Anglia’s definitive venue for live events.
+The Studios now play host to the most exciting local, national and global acts delighting Norfolk audiences with the best sound quality in East Anglia and the most thrilling live acts around.